Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 Once you've submitted your pull request, the only thing left is to wait from feedback from one of the project maintainers.
 Since this is volunteer work for all of course, we ask for patience if you don't see a response immediately.
 Sometimes it takes about a day for someone's schedule to clear up to have the sit to properly review incoming PRs.
 We'd rather not rush a response after someone has put time and effort into submitted.
 If it's been over **one week** and you haven't received any acknowledgement, you can post a comment on your PR reminding of it's status.

+The purpose of reviews is to create the best experience we can for our contributors.

+- Reviews are always respectful, acknowledging that everyone did the best possible job with the knowledge they had at the time.
+- Reviews discuss content, not the person who created it.
+- Reviews are constructive and start conversation around feedback.

 If the PR looks good, a maintainer will typically give feedback and merge the request immediately, otherwise they'll let you know what questions they have or what needs to change before your work can be accepted.
 Once it is, you'll see your changes on the main branch and VOILA, open source contribution complete!

+### Suggested Changes

+We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
+You can apply suggested changes directly through the UI.
+You can make any other changes in your fork, then commit them to your branch.

+As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).

 ## Tips and Gotchas